Drewsif/PySecretSOCKS/README.md

 # PySecretSocks #
-A python SOCKS server for tunneling connections over another channel
+A python SOCKS server for tunneling connections over another channel.
+Making implementing covert channels a breeze!

 ## Terminology ##
 - **Listener** - The listener is the class that listens on a local port and sends incoming connections to the handler.